cristian-5/Spin/ReadMe.md

          Disable ansi output.
   <file>: should be the main file and
           it should end with '.spin' or
-          '.sex' if it's a binary file.
+          '.sexy' if it's a binary file.
   <file.spin>: should be the source file.
-  <file.sex>:  should be the binary file.
+  <file.sexy>:  should be the binary file.
 I told you it was helpful!
 ```